Summary

 What changed

-agent-skills gained significant open-source momentum as a reusable skills library for coding agents.
+agent-skills gained sustained open-source momentum as a reusable skills library for coding agents, with today's trend report showing another major attention spike.

 Why it matters

-A reusable skills layer can become infrastructure in its own right if teams stop hand-rolling the same prompts and workflows for each tool.
-This makes agent-skills relevant beyond one host product and pushes the ecosystem toward more standardized capability packaging.
+A reusable skills layer can become infrastructure if teams stop hand-rolling the same prompts and workflows for each coding tool.
+The emergence of adjacent security scanners such as SkillSpector also suggests the ecosystem is moving from informal prompt packs toward auditable, shareable agent capabilities.

 Evidence excerpt